jofu/shellcmd-agent/README.rst

 TODO
 ====

-A lot of things.
-See the Issues page on github for more
+See the Issues page on github for more: http://github.com/joemiller/shellcmd-agent/issues

 Author
 ======